Connect

 In short, my mission is simple, to see revival burn in people, leaders, and communities so that the world sees Christ through us in a fresh, powerful way but creative way.
 I want to impact those that impact the next generation.
 I want people in the world and market place to see great leadership.

 I am a young man who came from a single parent home, my father was in and out of my life, I dropped out of high school 3 months before i was supposed to graduate.
 I had my first child in my teen years.
-I wasn’t dumb or stupid, i just wasn’t focused and didn’t believe that anyone believed in me until i discovered purpose and people who began to speak like into me.
-I’m saying all of that to say that i didn’t allow my circumstances to stop what was possible for me.
+I wasn’t dumb or stupid, I just wasn’t focused and didn’t believe that anyone believed in me until I discovered purpose and people who began to speak life into me.
+I’m saying all of that to say that I didn’t allow my circumstances to stop what was possible for me.
 If you’re reading this please be encourage that you have purpose and a story to tell that will inspire many.
 I am a living example.
 I’m always overwhelmed with how my life has shaped up.

 Amazing, so let’s take a moment to go back in time.
 What did you believe about yourself as a child that you no longer believe?